arend-lang/site/src/documentation/tutorial/PartI/propsnproofs.md

 Similarly, the disjunction {%ard%} P || Q {%endard%} cannot be expressed as {%ard%} Not (Not P && Not Q) {%endard%} and the implication {%ard%} P -> Q {%endard%} cannot be expressed as {%ard%} Not P || Q {%endard%}.
 {: .notice--warning}

-**Exercise:** Russell's paradox shows that there is no set of all sets.
+**Exercise 7:** Russell's paradox shows that there is no set of all sets.
 If such a set exists, then we can form the set `B` of sets which are not members of themselves.
 Then `B` belongs to itself if and only if it is not.
 This implies a contradiction.
 Cantor's theorem states that there is no set `X` with a surjection from `X` onto the set of subsets of `X`.